patternfly/patternfly-org/packages/patternfly-4/src/content/get-started/getstarted-dev.md

   ```

 **Icons**
-PatternFly 4 uses Font Awesome 5.Font Awesome 5 can be utilized in two different ways:
+PatternFly 4 uses Font Awesome 5.
+Font Awesome 5 can be utilized in two different ways:

   Built into PatternFly 4
   By default, Overpass is included as part of the PatternFly 4 distributed CSS file.
 You do not need to do anything with your configuration to use this font family.